bruvellu/imagej-macros/README.md

 ## Processing

 - [ResaveStacks.ijm](ResaveStacks.ijm): Re-saves (overwrites) stacks in
-  a directory; useful for fixing calibration or adjusting contrast in batch.
+  a directory; useful for fixing calibration or contrast in batch.
 - [SplitTimepoints.ijm](SplitTimepoints.ijm): Save individual timepoints of
   a large timelapse dataset to directory.
 - [SyncAndCombineStacks.ijm](SyncAndCombineStacks.ijm): Synchronize and combine